datacarpentry/stata-economics/_episodes/01-data-quality.md

 > > {: .source}
 > {: .solution}
 {: .challenge}

+## Reading .csv files

+FIXME: split into two episodes. explore 1 dataset. read, label and clean the other dataset. .dta already stata format and has metadata. move labels here.

 Next we will read the World Development Indicators dataset.
 The data is in `data/WDIData.csv`.
 The other .csv files starting with `WDI` give some metadata.
 For example, `data/WDISeries.csv` describes the variables ("indicators" in World Bank speak), `data/WDICountry.csv` gives a codelist of countries, and `data/WDIFootnote.csv` includes footnotes.